sketch2react/sketch-assistants/sketch2react/README.md

 ## About Sketch2React

-[Sketch2React](https://sketch2react.io/) is a 100% free front-end solution for Sketch app that lets you build real code prototypes and even very simple websites.
-No plugins or coding, just using the built-in tools directly inside Sketch, naming layers and groups with our simple markdown language.
+[Sketch2React](https://sketch2react.io/) lets you build responsive prototypes and [even very simple websites](https://sketch2react.io/demoupload/artbyastor/index.html).
+No plugins, no code, only using the built-in tools **directly inside Sketch app**.
+When you’re ready with your masterpiece just export to HTML or React 💥

 ## Rules